 “Zynga had an over reliance on data, which has arguably been remedied over the years,” said Divnich.
 “But they let it drive game design far too much.
 This ultimately hindered innovation.

 With King, they still make a great deal of revenue from games that are derivatives of others in the market, but I get the sense that they quickly identify when they have a big market potential on their hand or when they have truly created something innovative the masses will love.
 King knows when to pull the marketing trigger.
 The quantity of games they release may seem like they lack a methodical process, but they certainly take a methodical and caring approach before they put their marketing muscle behind a title.”

 Ricardo Zacconi, CEO and co-founder of King, said there has been a major shift in how users not only play games, but actually consumes digital content.
-According to Newzoo, smartphone and tablet gaming will account for 27.8% of all gaming revenue by 2016, bringing in over $23.8 billion.
-That’s a compound annual growth rate (CAGR) of 19% for smartphones and 48% for tablets.
-Investment bank Digi-Capital forecasts that global mobile app revenues will reach $70 billion by 2016 (up from $15 billion in 2012) with games currently accounting for 70% of worldwide app revenues (up from 40% in 2010).
+According to Newzoo, smartphone and tablet gaming will account for 27.8 percent of all gaming revenue by 2016, bringing in over $23.8 billion.
+That’s a compound annual growth rate (CAGR) of 19 percent for smartphones and 48 percent for tablets.
+Investment bank Digi-Capital forecasts that global mobile app revenues will reach $70 billion by 2016 (up from $15 billion in 2012) with games currently accounting for 70 percent of worldwide app revenues (up from 40 percent in 2010).

 “Key variables that will define what (app) content will be consumed is how much time you have and what kind of device and screen size you have,” said Zacconi.
 “Our games are perfectly suited for bite-sized entertainment, since you can play one level of Candy Crush Saga or Bubble Witch Saga in three minutes with one hand.”